aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.dom.css/iresolvedstyledeclaration/ry/_index.md

 ---
 title: IResolvedStyleDeclaration.Ry
 second_title: Aspose.SVG for .NET API Reference
-description: IResolvedStyleDeclaration property.
+description: IResolvedStyleDeclaration Ry property.
 Gets the y-radius of an ellipse or vertical radius of an ellipse or circle
 type: docs
 weight: 210
 url: /net/aspose.svg.dom.css/iresolvedstyledeclaration/ry/